-If an effect ever lets you move your opponent's fighters, you must respect all of the same movement rules, but from your opponent's perspective.

-When you take the maneuver action, you may BOOST your movement.
+If an effect ever lets you move your upponent's name. a, , 12 all of the same movement rules, but from your opponent's perspective.
+If an effect ever lets you move your opponent's fighters, you must respect When you take the maneuver action, you may BOOST your movement.
 To do this, discard 1 card from your hand and add that card's BOOST value to your move value.
 Ignore any effect on the discarded card.

-Certain effects (like Ms. Marvel's Big Wind Up card) allow you to boost other things, such as the value of an attack.
+Certain effects (like Black Panther's Anti-Metal Claws) allow you to boost other things, such as the value of an attack.